JoraXD/ManagerCalendar/README.md

 ## Database

-The backend uses PostgreSQL via SQLAlchemy.
-Set the `DATABASE_URL` environment variable with your connection string.
-By default the app targets a [Neon](https://neon.tech/) instance:
+The backend now uses Firebase Firestore instead of PostgreSQL.
+Provide a Firebase service account JSON file and set the `FIREBASE_CREDENTIALS` environment variable to its path.

+Example:

 ```
-postgresql://user:password@ep-example.us-east-2.aws.neon.tech/neondb?sslmode=require
+export FIREBASE_CREDENTIALS=/path/to/serviceAccount.json
 ```

-Replace the credentials with your Neon database details.
+Firestore collections named `excursions` and `guides` will be created automatically.